Mutiny on the Bounty (1962 film): Box office

-The film was the fifth highest-grossing film of 1962 grossing $13,680,000 domestically, earning $7.4 million in US theatrical rentals.
-However it needed to make $30 million to recoup its budget of $19 million.
+The film was the fifth highest-grossing film of 1962 grossing $13,680,000 domestically, earning $7.4 million in US theatrical rentals by the end of the year.
+Variety estimated the rentals would go up to $9.8 million.

+However, it needed to make $30 million to recoup its budget of $19 million.
 This meant the film was a box office flop.
+The studio lost $17 million that year.